GraphWalker/graphwalker-project/graphwalker-core/README.md

 ### What is GraphWalker

 GraphWalker is a Model-based testing tool which uses directed graphs (finite state diagram).
 The graphs are expressions of a systems expected behavior.
-It's not a description of the actual system under test, rather than it is an expression of of the test design.
+It's not a description of the actual system under test, rather than it is an expression of the test design.
 See [Finite State Model-Based Testing on a Shoestring] as an example.

 GraphWalker generates test sequences from the graph.
 The test sequences are then used to run the actual tests.